I do not own the Hunger Games or any of Suzanne Collins' characters.

 It all began when a Capitol representative took notice of Lavinia.
-Like most men, he was mesmerized by her beauty.
-But when she spoke, the melodic sound of her voice was so captivating that the representative was convinced that he needed to bring her to the Capitol.
+Like most men, he was first mesmerized by her beauty.
+But when she spoke, the melodic sound of her voice was so captivating that the representative was convinced he needed to bring her back to the Capitol.
 So he made her an offer.
 He told her he could rescue her from the deprivation of the Districts.
-Then he promised her family that he could give her a better life.
+He even promised her family that he could give her a life far better than the one they could provide her.
 And so a door opened which would change Lavinia's fate forever.

 Shortly after her transformation, she was sent to visit a wealthy man across the city, as a condition for her wonderful new life.
-When she arrived he had given her the greatest dinner she had ever imagined.
+When she arrived he had given her the most beautiful jewels she had ever seen, followed by the most magnificent dinner she had ever imagined.
 The food was extraordinary.
 His house was extravagant.
 His clothes were perfect.
 But the man was not.

 He put his hands along her back.
 She inched away from his touch.

 He leaned in to kiss her lips.
-She pushed him away.
+She pushed him further away.

 She tried to run for a way out.
 He threw her into the bolted door.
 "You are mine," the enraged man said.
 "I spent good money on you, and tonight you belong to me."